-

 Here's the breakdown of Maryland's CDL classes:

-- Class A: Gross vehicle weight rating (GVWR) of 26,001 or more and the ability to tow more than 10,000 pounds.
+• Class A: Gross combination weight rating (GCWR) of 26,001 lbs. or more and the ability to tow more than 10,000 lbs.
 Holding this license permits you to operate the mammoth 18-wheelers and any other vehicle on the road, because it lets you operate vehicles in the lower classes.

-- Class C: GVWR under 26,001 pounds but intended to carry 16 or more passengers (endorsement needed) or any vehicle that requires a hazardous materials placard (endorsement needed).
+• Class C: GVWR under 26,001 lbs. but intended to carry 16 passengers or more, including the driver (endorsement needed), or any vehicle that requires a hazardous materials placard (endorsement needed).

 I just turned 18 and am looking to go to trucking school.
 When can I get my CDL?

-You can apply for a CDL as soon as you reach 18 years of age.
+You can apply for a CDL as soon as you reach 18 years old.
 However, there will be one major restriction put on the license.
-Until you turn 21 years of age, you will be limited to intrastate driving.
+Until you turn 21 years old, you will be limited to intrastate driving.
 That is, you cannot leave the state of Maryland while on a job.

 I drive a motor home cross-country every summer.
 It is pretty big.
 Do I need a CDL to drive it?